smangham/project-novice/_episodes/03-boards.md

 * It's OK to commit broken, work-in-progress code to a feature branch as it's not expected to be 'finished' until you submit a pull request.
 * Once your feature is tested and it's ready to merge, submit a pull request to `dev`.
 * Don't commit broken, work-in-progress code to `dev`!
 If someone wants to make a new branch, or fix a bug, they'll be using `dev` as a base, so it needs to work fine.
-* Only pull from `dev` to `master` when you think `dev` is stable.
+* Only pull from `dev` to `main` when you think `dev` is stable.
 This is the version people will be downloading to verify the results from your papers.

-In industry, there's normally strict testing criteria for when you merge in feature branches or merge `dev` into `master`.
+In industry, there's normally strict testing criteria for when you merge in feature branches or merge `dev` into `main`.
 That's a lot harder to apply in academia - in an experimental code, there is often no known ideal behaviour to test against, and you expect your code's output to change as you alter the equations and assumptions.